Hédervár

-Hédervár is a village in Győr-Moson-Sopron county, Hungary.
+Hédervár is a village located in Győr-Moson-Sopron County, in northwestern Hungary.

 Description

 The village settled in the Szigetköz in Győr-Moson-Sopron country halfway along the road connecting Győr and Mosonmagyaróvár.
 Its emergence can be associated with the German Héder – the founder of the Héderváry family – moving to Hungary.
 It was first mentioned in a charter in 1210.

 In spite of the relatively late written mention it is certain that it had been a village centuries before.
 It may have been the only village in the Szigetköz, which has survived at its original location in the Arpadian age.

 The Héderváry family established a family centre on the so-called “Jewish hill” as early as in the 13th century.
 It started to flourish at an early time, and its castle was also further extended, and the “Boldogasszony” chapel (Blessed Virgin), its family funeral place was also built in the first half of the following century.
 A charter issued in 1443 already recorded the settlement as on oppidum.

 Favourable development was halted by the appearance of the Turks in Hungary.
 The situation of the oppidum was further worsened by the borrowings of the Héderváry family, and also by the fact that Lőrinc, the Ban of Nándorfehérvár left the fortress during the Turkish siege of 1521.

 This was coupled by the fact that the family did not recognize the political power structures in Western Transdanubia, and during the pretenders’ struggle for the throne, trey supported the loser János Szapolyai against Ferdinand I, Holy Roman Emperor.
 Their series of bad decisions resulted in the loss of their estates and also Hédervár in Szigetköz.
 Their properties were given to the Bakics family from Serbia.